NoteSquare/wolfengine/README.md

 **WolfEngine** is an open source task process optimizing engine for exploratory data analysis using workflow design.
 Wolf Engine combines dynamic optimization and asynchronous calculation techniques with an automated system operation.
 Wolf Engine enables you to automatically optimize your software without revising original source code.

+WolfEngine is being actively developed by NoteSquare Inc. which first started the idea to combine many different machine learning algorithms in different libraries.
+Now, NoteSquare Inc. uses WolfEngine in many task-oriented jobs in the production environment.

+Keep up with the latest news, release announcements by subscribing to [wolfengine@notesquare.co.kr]

 ## Characteristics
 * Dramatically increase calculation speed
 * Effectively decrease time in development cycle